Miss Universe Nepal 2021: Results

 (฿): The candidate won the Social Impact Leader Award (Best BBB (Brave, Bold and Beautiful) Social Advocacy) and got direct entry into Top 10 Finalists.

 Special Awards

 Miss Popular Choice

-The winner of the "Miss Popular Choice" was determined via a public paid voting on the IME Pay app with the voting page for Miss Universe Nepal or using the Miss Universe Nepal app.
+The winner of the "Miss Popular Choice" was determined via a public paid voting on the IME Pay app.
 Both Sagun Gurung from Chitwan and Bibhuti Gautam from Jhapa automatically qualified for the top 10 finalists at the grand final round, held on 30 October in Hotel Yak & Yeti, Kathmandu.

 Judges

 The contestants selected their judges from the Top 10 Q&A round.
 The contestants selected their judge through the category of which judge they want to talk to.
 The theme was seasons, the judges had their selected season for judging (Spring, Summer, Fall, Winter, Monsoon and Frost).